Pemon: Myths

 The Pemon have a very rich mythic tradition which is merged into their present Christian faiths.
 Pemon mythology includes gods residing in the grassland area's table-top mountains called tepui.
 The mountains are off-limits to the living, as they are also home to ancestor spirits called mawari.
 The first non-native person to seriously study Pemon myths and language was the German ethnologist Theodor Koch-Grunberg, who visited Roraima in 1912.

 Important myths describe the origins of the sun and moon, the creation of the tepui mountains – which dramatically rise from the savannahs of the Gran Sabana — and the activities of the creator hero Makunaíma.
 Makunaíma is described as an individual or a group of brothers, sons of the sun Wei and a woman made of clay.
 He goes searching for his father who had been captive of malevolent spirits.
 After finding his father, Makunaíma finds the "tree of the world", which he cuts down and the resulting stump becomes Mount Roraima.
 The falling of the tree caused a great cataclysm, with floods and fire, and humans were recreated by Makunaíma.
 Makunaíma also turned people and animals into stone that are a part of Pemon description of the natural world.

 Missionary work among Amerindians has impacted Pemon belief; and Jechikrai is the Pemon adaptation of Jesus Christ.

+Religion

+Pemon have polytheistic beliefs.
+Mythological figures like Makunaima, Kanaima, Iwarrika and Sigu are an important part of their culture.
+The most important god is Makunaima because, in their opinion, he created the tribe.
+Furthermore, they associate some natural phenomena to some divinities like Iwarrika who is blamed for flooding the earth.
+The Shaman plays an important part in their religious practice.
+He meets the god during hallucinogenic rituals when tobacco and a specific diet are used.